jradd/django-newproj-template/readme.md

 #### screen.sass

 The main stylesheet.
-This imports `_base.sass`, calls a reset and begins defining the styles for elements, classes and ids.
+This imports _\_base.sass_, calls a reset and begins defining the styles for elements, classes and ids.

 #### print.sass

 A stylesheet specifically for print styling.
-Meant to be used in a way that styles defined here override `screen.sass`.
+Meant to be used in a way that styles defined here override _screen.sass_.

-* In `myproject/static_media/stylesheets/sass/print.sass`, replace `siteURL.com` with the site's domain name.
+* In _print.sass_, replace `siteURL.com` with the site's domain name.

 #### ie.sass

 A stylesheet specifically for dealing with modifications necessary for Internet Explorer.
-Meant to be used in a way that styles defined here override screen.sass.
+Meant to be used in a way that styles defined here override _screen.sass_.

 ### TemplateTags Installed